 Trend Analysis

-Advanced Micro Devices, Inc. (AMD) has experienced a significant price change of 38.24% over the past year, indicating a bullish trend.
-The stock has shown acceleration in its upward movement, with a highest price of 256.12 and a lowest price of 85.76.
-The standard deviation of 35.18 suggests a moderate level of volatility.
-Recently, from September 7, 2025, to November 23, 2025, AMD’s price change was 34.83%, further confirming the bullish sentiment with a trend slope of 9.34.
+Advanced Micro Devices, Inc. (AMD) Over the past year, AMD has experienced a significant price increase of 56.97%, indicating a bullish trend.
+The stock has shown acceleration in its upward movement, with notable highs reaching $256.12 and lows at $85.76.
+The standard deviation of 35.8 suggests a relatively high level of volatility, reflecting a dynamic trading environment.

 Analyst Opinions